lobenichou/nicar-19-mbx-studio/README.md

 - Download it

-# 🛠️ What we’ve learned
+# 🛠️ What we’ve learned (We may not get to all of it)
 - Upload a dataset to Studio
 - Add the tileset to a style
 - Create a new style using our core styles or a designer style
+- Polygons, lines, points, symbols
+- Style data
 - Filters
-- Style data
+- Mask
 - Layers
 - Terrain
-- Mask
-- Polygons, lines, points, symbols

 # ⚙️ Resources